jetbrains-academy/rustlings-course/Iterators and Closures/Standard Library Types/Shared-State Concurrency/task.md

 ## Shared-State Concurrency

 Message passing is a fine way of handling concurrency, but it’s not the only one.
-Consider this part of the slogan from the Go language documentation again: “communicate by sharing memory.”
+Consider this part of the slogan from the Go language documentation again: “do not communicate by sharing memory.”

 What would communicating by sharing memory look like?
 In addition, why would message-passing enthusiasts not use it and do the opposite instead?